What is Plastic? its Properties and How it is Made

 Polyimide – is also a high-temperature specialized plastic type used in materials like Kapton tape.

-Polylactic acid (PLA) – it’s also a biodegradable, thermoplastic that can be converted into a variety of aliphatic polyesters gotten from lactic acid.
+Polylactic acid (PLA) – it’s also a biodegradable thermoplastic that can be converted into a variety of aliphatic polyesters gotten from lactic acid.
 This in turn can be made by fermentation of various agricultural products like cornstarch when made from dairy products.

-Urea-formaldehyde (UF) – it’s also one of the aminoplast, used as a multi-colorable alternative to phenolics.
+Urea-formaldehyde (UF) – it’s also one of the aminoplasts, used as a multi-colorable alternative to phenolics.
 It’s used as a wood adhesive for plywood, hardboard, and chipboard.
 It is also used as an electrical switch housing.

 Polydiketoenamine (PDK) – it’s a new type of plastic that can be dunked in acid and change shape endlessly.